DSM-5 PTSD Criteria: Diagnosing Post Traumatic Stress Disorder in Veterans

 Criterion E: Alterations in arousal and reactivity

-For a diagnosis of PTSD, at least two of the following symptoms that began or worsened after the stressor must be present: Irritability or aggression; risky or destructive behavior (for example, driving recklessly); hypervigilance (for example, not being able to relax for fear that something bad will happen); increased startle reaction; difficulty concentrating; or difficulty sleeping.
+For a diagnosis of PTSD, at least two of the following symptoms that began or worsened after the stressor must be present: Irritability or aggression (such as having angry outbursts); risky or destructive behavior (for example, driving recklessly); hypervigilance (for example, not being able to relax for fear that something bad will happen); increased startle reaction; difficulty concentrating; or sleep disturbances.
 These alterations in arousal and reactivity are a defense mechanism for preventing further trauma.

 Criterion F: Duration of symptoms

 Even if a person fulfills all the required criteria, a diagnosis of PTSD requires persistence of the symptoms for more than one month.
-A person may fulfill all criteria immediately following a traumatic event but two weeks after the event may display fewer or none of the required symptoms.
+A person may fulfill all criteria immediately following a traumatic event but display fewer or none of the required symptoms two weeks after the event.
 Although the criteria were present for a time, the person would not meet the duration requirement.

 Criterion G: Functional significance

 The PTSD symptoms experienced by the person with the diagnosis must create distress or functional impairment in a person’s life.
-For example, a veteran who suffers from PTSD and currently works in an office setting may find that his job performance is impacted by difficulty concentrating or increased irritability with his coworkers.
-A college student who experienced sexual assault at a party may find that their friendships are affected by their negative affect, hypervigilance, and their avoidance of other social events.
+For example, a veteran who suffers from PTSD and currently works in an office setting may find that he has difficulty concentrating and is irritable toward his coworkers.
+These symptoms may harm his job performance.
+A college student who experienced sexual assault at a party may find that their friendships are affected by their negative affect, hypervigilance, and avoidance of other social events.

 Criterion H: Exclusion